avery226/AverysCustomEssentials/README.md

 Available Commands:

-/beaconkit - Opens a GUI for the player that has the necessary items to make a singular full-power beacon.
-Players can remove items from the GUI.

 /collectibles - Opens a GUI for the player of the available collectables.
 User can remove items from the GUI.

 /oparmor - Opens a GUI of OP armor which the user can remove.